BrunoUmbelino/25-Plus-5-Clock_with-hooks/README.md

 # Pomodoro Clock
 Link: https://brunoumbelino.github.io/Pomodoro-Clock/

 ### Description
-**Pomodoro clock** is a simple timer.
-Its objective is to assist in concentration at work and studies using the Pomodoro technique.
-### Inspiration
-This project is the solution to the challenge **Build at 25 + 5 Clock**, proposed by the teaching platform [FreeCodeCamp](https://www.freecodecamp.org/) in the certification of Front End Development Libraries.
+**Pomodoro Clock** is a simple, beautiful and responsive chronometer, it applies the pomodoro concentration technique that increases your productivity at work or in studies.
+The project was developed as a solution to the ‘Build at 25 + 5 Clock’ challenge proposed by the [FreeCodeCamp](https://www.freecodecamp.org/) community in Front End Development Libraries certification, in the upper left part of the screen it is possible to use the test suite proposed by challenge.

 ### Technologies
-- React (functional components)
+- React (Functional Components, Hooks)
 - Redux (Toolkit)
-- Bootstrap
+- Bootstrap (Reactstrap)
 - SASS
 - JavaScript ES6
 - HTML 5
 - CSS 3

 ### Tests proposed by the challenge
 ##### Content
     1. I can see an element with id="break-label" that contains a string (e.g. “Break Length”).
     2. I can see an element with id="session-label" that contains a string (e.g. "Session Length”).